ncss-tech/ROSETTA-docs/README.md

 ### Introduction

 This document outlines how to query soils data and access a new, online, interface to the ROSETTA model for predicting hydraulic parameters from soil properties.
-The ROSETTA API was developed by Dr. Todd Skaggs (USDA-ARS) and links to the work of Zhang and Schaap, (2017).
+The ROSETTA API and web service were developed by Dr. Todd Skaggs (USDA-ARS) and links to the work of Zhang and Schaap, (2017).

 The ROSETTA model relies on a minimum of 3 soil properties, with increasing (expected) accuracy as additional properties are included: